mrola/blacklist_overlap_test/README.md

 This project is inspired by the combine and tiq-test project (written in R) by [@alexcpsec](https://twitter.com/alexcpsec), [@kylemaxwell](https://twitter.com/kylemaxwell) and others.
 While the tiq-test project provides additional quality metrics and also supports enrichment, this project is pure Python and at this point only provides the overlap test.
 That said, if overlap test is the goal just running the Jupyter notebook or `overlap_test.py` will do the fetch data, extract IP addresses, calculate overlap between each pair, and build heatmap steps.
 It is designed to be standalone.

 If you prefer ggplot heatmaps, there's an option to save a .csv file with a format that is expected by tiq.test.
 See [Importing into tiq-test](#tiq-test) for an example.
-However, if [Seaborn](http://stanford.edu/~mwaskom/software/seaborn/) is your prefered choise of visualisation library and you're interested in overlap test then please continue reading.
+However, if [Seaborn](http://stanford.edu/~mwaskom/software/seaborn/) is your prefered choise of visualisation library and you'd like to gain insight into degree of overlap between different feeds with minimal effort then please continue reading.

 ## Purpose